node-red-contrib-themes/midnight-red/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Acknowledgments

+- [Sebastian Raff][hobbyquaker] - for the inspiration and help in creating the NPM package for this theme.
+- [Ristomatti Airo][ristomatti] - for his amazing theme on which I based major readability improvements.

 [bonanitech]: https://github.com/bonanitech
 [buymeacoffee-shield]: https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-2.svg
 [buymeacoffee]: https://www.buymeacoffee.com/mbonani